cmkobel/CompareM2/docs/20 usage.md

     asscom2 --config input_genomes="path/to/genomes_*.fna"
     ```

-  - Use a "fofn" - a file of file names.
+  - Use a *fofn* - a file of file names.

     ```
     asscom2 --config fofn="my_fofn.txt"